 Following correct protocols and procedures are imperative in an efficient laboratory.
 As well as this, good lab practice and good hygiene can have a massive effect on the accuracy of our results.

 My lab coat pockets are quite boring.
 I have a pair of safety goggles, some post-its and some pens and markers.

 8. In what ways does your work make a difference to people’s lives?

 Randox is dedicated to improving the quality of diagnostics globally, so knowing that the kits that I have tested are then sent to customers to be used in patient diagnosis gives me a level of job satisfaction that I haven’t got from previous jobs.

 Aidan is a fundamental member of the Randox team and plays an essential role in the diagnosis and prevention of disease through his work.
 Without our valuable laboratory team working extremely hard behind the scenes the lifesaving work we do here at Randox would not be possible.

 To find out more about Randox products contact us at theRXseries@randox.com.

-The Evidence Investigator is a compact, semi-automated benchtop immunoanalyser that offers efficient and comprehensive testing across a range of applications including clinical diagnostics, molecular, toxicology and food diagnostics.
-The Evidence Investigator boasts a throughput of up to 2,376 tests per hour, offering efficiency without compromising on accuracy.
+The Evidence Investigator is a compact, semi-automated benchtop analyser that offers efficient and comprehensive testing across a range of applications including clinical diagnostics, molecular, research, toxicology and food diagnostics.

 About the Randox Evidence Series